Homoclinic bifurcation in Morse-Novikov theory, a doubling phenomenon: The doubling phenomenon. Proof of Theorem

 \subsection{\sc Notations and statement.}

-In this section, we state and prove the refined version of Theorem \ref{thm:Doubling} which is given right below after specifying some definition and notations.
-In the whole section $X_0$ is an element in the codimension-one stratum $\S_g^0\subset \S_g$, the co-oriented locus where the character function $\chi$ vanishes.
-It is assumed that $(\al,X_0)$ does not belong to $\S_g^{0,0}$, the locus where both $\phi$- and $\psi$-latitudes vanish.
+In this section, we state and prove the refined version of Theorem \ref{thm:Doubling} which is given right after specifying some definition and notations.
+It is about the local structure of $\S_g^0$---the co-oriented locus in $\S_g$ where the character function $\chi$ vanishes---in the complement of $\S_g^{0,0}$, the latter being the locus where both of the extended $\phi$-latitude and $\psi$-latitude vanish.

 \begin{defn} ${}$